sunnybala/sunnybala.github.io/_posts/2019-05-11-charging-airpods-iphone.md

 ## The Plan

 Build a cable to extract power from an iPhone and use it to charge other devices.
+I don't have much experience with electronics so it's also an

 ## Background

 I couldn't seem to find much online about this except other people asking if this sort of thing was possible.
 There was a [crowdfunded product](https://www.indiegogo.com/projects/chargebite-a-social-charger "Indiegogo") for something in the space 5-6 years ago, but that required having 2 iPhones to donate power to charge 1.
-The lack of previous work on charging in this way, even for hobby projects, definitely made me suspicious that there was a big roadblock somewhere in the process that I would hit.
+There's one <a href="#sources"> YouTube video </a> that claimed to do this but many of the comments suggested that it was fake.
+Based on what I've seen, the specific claims of iPhone to iPhone charging appear to be fake but using that method for airpods works.
+The lack of other prior work on charging in this way, even for hobby projects, definitely made me suspicious that there was a big roadblock somewhere in the process that I would hit.
 I was pretty surprised to see this actually work!
 I think I lucked out due to the lower charging requirements of the AirPods relative to the iPhone.

 For anyone following along to try the same, **definitely proceed at your own risk with making this.
 I’m no expert so I can’t speak to whether this can damage your devices.**